PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-004-a-prompt.md

 Hughbert Jellius nodded enthusiastically.
 "I think that makes perfect sense."

-"So then, if we want this Democracy stuff to work out long term - supposing the Mayor takes her time before coming back, of course - then we need representation, so we need taxation."
+"So then, if we want this democracy stuff to work out long term - supposing the Mayor takes her time before coming back, of course - then we need representation, so we need taxation."

 Billfold licked her lips almost imperceptibly.
 "I see."

 "I was thinking," Sea Breeze continued, "we can vote to levy a tax on ourselves.
 Since Filthy Rich owns all the money here -"

-"He owns the bank, dear," Billfold interjected.
+"He owns the *bank*, dear," Billfold interjected.
 "That doesn't mean he owns the money.
 But do continue."

-"Okay, well, he owns the bank, and he's probably the richest guy in town..." - she waited for an interruption that didn't come - "... so then he might know the most about taxes and stuff.
+"Okay, well, he owns the bank, and he's probably the richest pony in town..." - she waited for an interruption that didn't come - "... so then he might know the most about taxes and stuff.
 If we vote to levy a tax, we'll need Filthy's input on implementation."

 "That sounds like a *perfect* idea," Billfold gushed.
 "In fact, I strongly suspect Mr. Rich will be quite pleased to assist you in your democratic efforts."